Isomorphism between Hopf algebras for multiple zeta values: Introduction

-In Section \mref{s:hopfiso} a well-order is defined on the homogeneous components on $\calhd$ which is extended to a pre-order on $\calhd$.
-This order allows us to give a bijection between the set of Hopf algebra isomorphisms from $(\calhd, \ast, \Delta _{\rm dec})$ to $(\calhd, \ast, \Delta _{\rm dec})$ and the set of characters on $(\calhd, \ast, \Delta _{\rm dec})$ that never vanish (Theorem\,\mref{t:psiisom}).
-Finally such a character is constructed, given rise to an instance of such isomorphism.
-Examples are provided for the computation of the isomorphism.
+Section \mref{s:hopfiso} determines when such a Hopf algebra homomorphism is an isomorphism.
+A well-order is defined on the homogeneous components of $\calhd$ and is extended to a transitive relation on tensor powers of $\calhd$.
+This relation allows us to obtain a bijection between the set of Hopf algebra isomorphisms from $(\calhd, \shapb, \Deltaa)$ to $(\calhd, \ast, \Delta _{\rm dec})$ and the set of characters on $(\calhd, \shapb)$ that is nonzero on every depth one vector (Theorem\,\mref{t:psiisom}).
+Finally one such character is constructed, showing that the MZV shuffle Hopf algebra $(\calhd,\shapb,\Deltaa)$ and the MZV quasi-shuffle algebra $(\calhd,\ast,\Delta_{\rm dec})$ are isomorphic.
+Combining with the Hoffman-Newman-Radford isomorphism, we conclude that all the three Hopf algebras $(\calhd,\ast,\Delta_{\rm dec}), (\calhd,\shap,\Delta_{\rm dec})$ and $(\calhd,\shapb,\Deltaa)$ are naturally isomorphic.
+Examples are provided for the computations of these isomorphisms.

-Note that this Hopf algebra isomorphism is different from the one given in\,\mcite{H2}, where the shuffle product does not encode the integral representation of MZVs.

 {\bf Notations.} For a set $X$, let

 and $\calh ^+_X$, $\calh _X$ be the vector spaces over $\Q $ with a basis $H_X^+$ and $H_X$, that is